euraf/agroforestreeadvice/CONTRIBUTING.md

 ## Check/correct translations
 The widgets (checkboxes, drop-down menus, radio buttons...) of each tool have been translated from their native languages into all the languages supported by AgroforesTreeAdvice (currently, english, french, german, dutch and czech) automatically by deepL => there may be some mistakes.
 If you detect an error, we would appreciate if you could correct it.

 The translations are kept in the speadsheet describing the interface of each tool.
 These are stored in the "models" folder, in the form of excel files, one per tool.
 Each file has 2 sheets: one named "data", which contains the tree characteristics, and one named "interface", which contains all the information AgroforesTreeAdvice needs to build the interface for this specific tool.

-Excel files cannot be modified online with github so the steps are
+Excel files cannot be modified online with github so the steps are:
 1) if you are a github user, clone the repository or create a new branch on your computer, if you are not using github, download the file of the model you want to correct on your computer
 2) modify the necessary cells in columns I to W in the "interface" sheet (DO NOT modify columns A to H)
 3) highlight these cells in colors so that we can quickly do a manual merge if several people have tried to modify the same file at the same time